Pythagora-io/api/README.md

 <h3 align="center">Pythagora API server</h3>
 <br>
-<p>This is Pythagora API server repository which is currently handling exporting of Pythagora tests to Jest.
+<p>This is Pythagora API server repository which is currently handling exporting of Pythagora tests to Jest and generation of unit tests in Jest.
 It will be updated with future features that require LLMs.</p>
 <p>If you want to see Pythagora npm package click <a href="https://github.com/Pythagora-io/pythagora" target="_blank">here.</a></p>

 <h1>⚙️ Installation</h1>